Fake125/Full-featured-chess-game/README.md

 ## Code features
 The game was implemented in java into two seperated modules(Model, and View) communicating to each other.
-All functionalities implemented using Java API without using of external libraries. there're no specific requirements to launch the game except JDK.
+The model can be reusable with other views with no need to change in model.
+All functionalities implemented using Java API without using of external libraries.

+## Launch
+There're no specific requirements to launch the game except JDK.